🔍 공개 퀴즈 검색

 Antibodies are:

-2. Proteins binding specific antigens ✓
+2. Proteins binding antigens ✓

 B cells produce: